Estonia Flag Estonia

 Nõgesesupp (Nettle Soup) (Soup)

-An Estonian specialty, Nõgesesupp, is a light, healthy spring or early summer soup made from young nettles.
-Many know nettles only as a weed to avoid because of the painful stinging they can cause, but the plant’s culinary and medicinal uses are quite varied.
-Vitamin-rich nettles make tasty soups and enhance stews, salads, and omelets; and dried nettle leaves make a refreshing tea that is known to support joint health.
-Recipe Servings: Serves 4
+An Estonian specialty, nõgesesupp is a light, healthy soup made from young nettles.
+This is a spring or early summer dish, with the plant’s culinary and medicinal uses quite varied.
+Vitamin-rich nettles make tasty soups and enhance stews, salads, and omelets, and dried nettle leaves make a refreshing tea that is known to support joint health.

 Vegetarian